17 Reasons For Preparing a Budget and Why Budgeting Is So Important

 With budgeting, you won’t fall prey to short-term unnecessary costs that temporarily pique your interest.
 You avoid spending on items that don’t contribute to your big picture financial goals, like buying a car, house, paying off your student loan, or making financial investments.

 With a budget, it’s easier to really work towards these necessary and wise monetary investments.

 3. Hey honey, when did we sign up for this?

 Have you ever looked at your bank statement and said to yourself "When did we sign up for this membership to the jelly of the month club?
 I don't even like jelly!"

-Budget don't tell you to not spend money.
+Budget planners don't tell you to not spend money.
 They give you guidance around how much money you have to spend so that you can be more intentional in buying what you really want.
-Just make sure you keep a tab on the % of money to the categories that matter to you.
+Just make sure you keep a tab on the % of money going to the categories that matter to you.
 For shoes and clothing, a good personal finance rule of thumb is around 3% of your monthly spending.